 The best way to keep carrots fresh so they stay crunchy for dinner tonight is something that, despite being simple, many folks don’t seem to think about.
-How many times have you gone to the store and bought a bunch of carrots, then they sat in your fridge for a few days?
+How many times have you gone to the store and bought a bunch of carrots or other vegetables, which sat in your fridge for a few days?
 And then, half a week later you go to use them when you’ve got an idea for dinner, and they’re so weak and bendy you can almost tie them in a knot?
 That’s most certainly not good eats, and the idea of wasting food really stresses me out.

 (Note: If you do end up with wimpy carrots, they’re perfect for adding to a smoothie.
 You can also freeze vegetables, if you know how to store them properly.)

-Sure, Gumby-like carrots can still be used and will probably taste ok, but they’re not at their peak texture and eating them raw is pretty much out of the question.
+Sure, Gumby-like carrots and other vegetables can still be used and will probably taste ok, but they’re not at their peak texture and eating them raw is pretty much out of the question.
 You just need to learn how to store carrots properly.
 Learning the best way to keep carrots fresh, so that they retain their crunch, will make for a much better experience, regardless of what you’re making.